Working in Europe | Intellectual Property Rights, Research Landscape | Luxembourg

 Intellectual property is divided into two categories:

-A patent is an exclusive right granted for an invention (product or process) that provides a new way of doing something, or that offers a new technical solution to a problem.
+An exclusive right granted for an invention (product or process) that provides a new way of doing something, or that offers a new technical solution to a problem.
 Patents are generally valid in individual countries for specified periods (generally 20 years).
 They are granted by a national patent office (in Luxembourg the Intellectual property office, Ministry of the Economy) or a regional one (like the European Patent Office (EPO) or the World Intellectual Property Organization (WIPO)).
-Patents confer the right to prevent third parties from making, using or selling the invention without their owners’ consent on the territories where they are protected.
+Patents confer the right to prevent third parties from making, using or selling the invention without their owners’ consenton the territories where they are protected.